Celeron/gcc-celeronkeyinputlib/README.md

 * Three Encoder connect methods have provided: 1) "periodical sampling in SysTick interrupt", 2) via port's "change of level" interrupt, 3) by the advanced instrumentality of hardware Timer (on some microcontrollers like STM32)...

 * The "suppression of the ringing contacts" feature have implemented (adjustable and disconnectable) for any button or encoder channels.
 You could freely omit the RC-chain for Buttons...
 (Hint: for Encoders, rather to use hardware RC-chaines, it is not recomended to use software "ringing suppression"...
-But you stil could!)
+But you still could!)

 * A lot of methods provided for button State recognition: "short button press", "long button press", "several buttons pressed, but another several not pressed, with different time of holding"...
 Allow flexible user interface programming.